⚡ Quick Verdict:

 Buffer wins on: Clean interface, ease of learning, free tier

-Content Studio wins on: Content discovery, automation recipes, AI tools
+Content Studio wins on: Content discovery, automation, AI tools

 Buffer vs Heropost